 - One button operation

 A resting heart rate of 60 to 100 beats per minute (bpm) is considered ‘normal’ for most adults.

 In general, increasing your cardiovascular fitness will reduce your resting heart rate.
 A highly trained athlete, for example, may have a resting heart rate closer to 40 beats per minute.

 A heart rate in excess of 100 bpm is considered high.
 You can work out your maximum heart rate through the following equation (220 – your age).
 So if you are 70 years old, 220 – 70 = 150 bpm max heart rate.
 Calculating your maximum heart rate can be used to identify your ideal exercise intensity in line with your goals (e.g., lower heart rate zones may be better at burning fat verses higher ‘cardio’ zones).

 While it is normal for the heart rate to increase during exercise, there are also other causes of fast heart rates such as illness or abnormal heart rhythms (cardiac arrhythmias).

 If ever your heart rate is elevated compared to normal for you, even if it is less than 100, and you are feeling unwell (e.g., lightheaded, short of breath, feverish, confused, or getting chest pain), then please seek prompt medical attention as appropriate.

-This may involve ringing 999 for severe, life-threatening symptoms, or contacting your NHS GP or 111 for less severe symptoms.
+This may involve ringing 999 for severe, life-threatening symptoms, or contacting your National Health Service GP or 111 for less severe symptoms.